 Pursuant to Denver Revised Municipal Code (DRMC) Section 20-76, the Career Service Board is responsible for determining the prevailing wage rates used on City and County of Denver projects.
 The board makes such determinations at least once a year, or as frequently as is considered necessary by the board.

-The Denver City Auditor is responsible for enforcing the City's prevailing wage requirements.
+The Denver Auditor, Prevailing Wage section is responsible for monitoring and enforcing the city's prevailing wage requirements.
 DRMC Section 20-76(d), Mandatory Contract Provisions; Enforcement, requires the following of every applicable contract:

 The Denver Revised Municipal Code (DRMC) Section 20-76 (c) 3), states that Davis Bacon Act rates should be used.
 If there are jobs which are not covered by Davis-Bacon then the prevailing wage is determined at least annually based on a Denver metropolitan area survey using the same methodology that Davis-Bacon uses.
 If there is insufficient data available in the Denver metro area to determine the prevailing wage, then the ordinance directs the Career Service Board to refer to the Service Contract Labor Act rates to determine the prevailing wage.